 A few other miscellaneous tidbits:

-- My family includes brilliant husband Dave (mechanical engineer at Porticos) and our precious 13-year-old child, Linden Lea.
+- My family includes brilliant husband Dave (mechanical engineer at Porticos) and our awesome teenager, Linden Lea.
 Occasionally I remember to update our Flickr photo albums.
 Dave used to be involved with a great group at Rod Millen’s shop while we were in California.

 - As a part-time potter, I work in the amazing community clay studio at the Carrboro Arts Center

 - I love singing in my choirs, the United Voices of Praise and the Women’s Singing Circle of Hillsborough.
 Thankfully neither required audition, I sing best in accompaniment of greatness!